akermu/emacs-libvterm/README.md

   directly manipulate the output using escape codes.
 Hence, many interactive applications (like the one aforementioned) work with `term`.
 However, `term` and `ansi-term` do not implement all the escapes codes needed, so some programs do not work properly.
-Moreover, `term` has performance inferior compared to standalone terminals, especially with large bursts of output.
+Moreover, `term` has inferior performance compared to standalone terminals, especially with large bursts of output.
 - `vterm`: like `term` it is a terminal emulator.
 Unlike `term`, the core of `vterm` is an external library written in C, `libvterm`.
 For this reason, `vterm` outperforms `term` and has a nearly universal compatibility with terminal applications.

-Therefore, vterm is not for you if you are using Windows, or if you cannot set up Emacs with support for modules.
+Vterm is not for you if you are using Windows, or if you cannot set up Emacs with support for modules.
+Otherwise, you should try vterm, as it provides a superior terminal experience in Emacs.

 Using `vterm` is like using Gnome Terminal inside Emacs: Vterm is fully-featured and fast, but is not as well integrated in Emacs as `eshell` (yet), so some of